-The Vice President is the understudy for the President to undertake the President's duties if they are unable to do so, including chairing meetings when the President is absent or has a conflict of interest.

-The Vice President can be a member of Sub-committees and is a signatory to the bank accounts.
+The Vice President is the understudy of the President and will undertake the President's duties if they are unable to do so, including chairing meetings when the President is absent or has a conflict of interest.
+The Vice President can be a member of Sub-Committees and is a signatory to the bank accounts.
 They also hold the role of WACSSO Liaison and are responsible for reporting to the P&C - at each General Meeting - on what is currently happening in education and P&Cs within Western Australia.
-They can stay informed of the latest news by following WACSSO's communication channels.
+The Vice President must stay informed of the latest news by following WACSSO's communication channels.